mmistakes/minimal-mistakes/_posts/2019-06-24-deploy-a-digital-twin-in-6months-for-1MUSD.md

 1. How much (high quality) data do you have?
 2. What are the risks if the model is wrong?
 3. Are you modelling quantities and/or classes of things?
-4. How much do want to be able to understand the black box?
+4. How much do you want to be able to understand the black box?

 There are at least 16 different recommendations depending on how you answer the questions above, and many more clarification questions would follow.
 For instance, scikit-learn has a [beautiful illustrative map](https://scikit-learn.org/stable/tutorial/machine_learning_map/index.html) which I occasionally refer to.
 I cannot possibly cover all of those cases in this post.
 That’s a primary role for the data scientist on your team.